 Visit the school and attend open house – Open house is the perfect chance for your child to meet their new teacher and it also can give you a feel of what he/she is like.
 It also gives them the opportunity to find their room, desk, where will they hang their coats and backpacks etc. A few important things to think of when attending your open house are: Are there aides and teachers who help students if they get lost?
 Will they make sure they get on the right bus?
 Is everyone friendly?
-These are extremely helpful to ask the teacher or just your first impression about the school.
+These are extremely helpful to ask the teacher or just your first impression of the school.

-Meet with teachers and other important people – This one kind of goes with attending open house or visiting the school.
+Meet with teachers and other important people – This one kind of goes with attending open house and/or visiting the school.
 Meeting with your child’s teachers can give you a chance to inform them about any medication they may take, food allergies etc. As the first-week paperwork comes in these things are important to discuss prior to school to make the teacher and those who help assist alert on anything that may hinder your child’s learning.

 Eat breakfast – Breakfast is the most important meal of the day, it gets your brain started and having a filling breakfast helps you concentrate more on your work and not worrying about when’s lunch.
 Younger children especially do a lot of running around and playing so they will burn calories faster so having breakfast will give them that energy to do so.